mohsenrahmanikivi/RMP401Plus_ROS1_SDK/README.md

   ros1-melodic-arm64</code>

-## attache to active seasion
+## attach to active seasion
-Find container id then attache to it
+Find the container ID then attach to it
 - <code>docker ps </code>
 - <code>docker exec -it <container_id_or_name> /bin/bash </code>